entigolabs/infralib-lab/quickstart/1/readme.txt

 docker <https://docs.docker.com/engine/install/>

 You will also need an AWS Account with Administrator privileges.
-We recommend to use an empty account with no other resources in it to avoid any unintentional consequences.
+We recommend using an empty account with no other resources in it to avoid any unintentional consequences.

 **There will be additional costs in the used AWS account from the resources created during this guide.** The last chapter of the guide will show how to delete all the created resources.

-The account should also contain a publicly resolvable Route53 DNS Zone where sub domains can be created in.
+The account should also contain a publicly resolvable Route53 DNS Zone where sub domains can be created.

 ### 2) Clone the example project and configure it